 TDP values all of its clients – from the big MNC to the small local trader – from small acorns form mighty oaks and that is a statement that we keep at the forefront of all of our dealings.
 Some clients have worked with TDP since its conception, nearly 20 years ago, which is testament to the product and service we offer; in addition, over 35% of our current client base is from external referrals.

-One of the areas that TDP prides itself on is our communication we have with clients.
-We ensure that the relevant people in What makes us truly unique is that we understand that quality data drives marketing campaigns and we can offer measurables results which increase your ROI.
+One of the areas that TDP prides itself on is the communication we have with clients.
+We ensure that the relevant people in What makes us truly unique is that we understand that quality data drives marketing campaigns and we can offer measurables results that increase your ROI.
 We are confident in our provision and as such we offer 95% accuracy guarantees across all our data products.
 If an issue occurs, because let’s face it, sometimes things do go wrong, we will always endeavour to work with you to solve the problem.
 We believe honesty and accountability is the only way to a build solid relationship with you and as such over 30% of our work comes from external referrals.

-One of the areas that TDP prides itself on is our communication we have with our clients.
+One of the areas that TDP prides itself on is the communication we have with our clients.
 We ensure that the relevant people in the order chain are kept up-to-date with state-of-the-art CRM management including automatic delivery reports, reminders and data destruction notices to ensure you remain compliant and aware of what is available to you.

 We TPS check and Live HLR validate Mobile and Landline records prior to delivery.
 Our records are verified on 5 levels to ensure the quality remains high.
 All postal records are MPS checked, screened against the National Home Movers and Bereavement.
 All of this is done upon every single output, every single time.
 We stake our reputation on it and ultimately, yours.